MicrosoftDocs/azure-stack-docs/azure-stack/hci/security-update/hci-security-update-may-2024.md

 - This update addresses an issue that might affect the cursor when you type in Japanese.
 The cursor might move to an unexpected place.

 - This update addresses an issue that affects the cursor.
 Its movement lags in some screen capture scenarios.
-This is especially true when you are using the remote desktop protocol (RDP).
+This is especially true when you're using the remote desktop protocol (RDP).

 - This update includes quarterly changes to the Windows Kernel Vulnerable Driver Blocklist file, `DriverSiPolicy.p7b`.
 It adds to the list of drivers that are at risk for Bring Your Own Vulnerable Driver (BYOVD) attacks.

 - This update addresses an issue that affects Trusted Platform Modules (TPM).
-On certain devices, they do not initialize correctly.
+On certain devices, they don't initialize correctly.
 Because of this, TPM-based scenarios stop working.

 - This update addresses an issue that affects Active Directory.
 Bind requests to IPv6 addresses fail.
-This occurs when the requestor is not joined to a domain.
+This occurs when the requestor isn't joined to a domain.

 - This update addresses an issue that might affect Virtual Secure Mode (VSM) scenarios.
 They might fail.
 These scenarios include VPN, Windows Hello, Credential Guard, and Key Guard.